-While in flight, you will also be interested in the Task Statistics 49 of what you have achieved.
+While in flight, you will also be interested in the Task Statistics of what you have achieved.
 Two pages will help you understand what is going on.
 Task statistics gives you distance and speed achieved since crossing the start line while 60 minue statistics tells you how you are doing in the last hour.
+Comparing the two gives you a good idea about what you need to do to finish the task.